Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-There are many ways to assess employees; every business must identify an appropriate methodology for its needs.
+There are many ways to assess employees, and every business must identify an appropriate methodology for its needs.
 As businesses continue exploring new management styles, looking back at older methodologies can help inform current management practices.
 We’ll examine a management style known as “rank and yank” to explore whether its tenets can help or harm organizations today.

 What is rank and yank?